serverless/blog/posts/2018-02-13-running-scalable-reliable-graphql-endpoint-with-serverless.md

 #### Setting up the DynamoDB backend

-First, we'll create two tables ('Users' and 'Tweets') to store user and tweet info respectively.
+First, we'll create two tables (`Users` and `Tweets`) to store user and tweet info respectively.
 We'll also be using Global Secondary Index (`tweet-index`) on Tweets table to sort all user tweets by timestamp.

 These resources will be created using the [`serverless.yml`](https://github.com/serverless/serverless-graphql/blob/master/app-backend/dynamodb/serverless.yml#L60):